 What Are My Civil Rights Under Title IX?

-If you are the survivor of sexual assault, abuse, or misconduct on or off-campus, you have civil rights and may be able to file a civil lawsuit for monetary damages.
+If you are a survivor of sexual assault, abuse, or misconduct on or off campus, you have civil rights and may be able to file a civil lawsuit for monetary damages.
 Title IX requires colleges and universities receiving federal funds to respond to reports of sexual misconduct in a way that is not “clearly unreasonable.”

 If your school did not respond reasonably to your report of sexual misconduct, or if it ignored sexual misconduct being committed on campus, you may be entitled to compensation for these failures.
 The best way to learn about your civil rights is to contact an experienced attorney at The Zalkin Law Firm for a free consultation.